Sealed Lead Acid Battery Questions

 All SLA batteries self-discharge.
 If the battery is not recharged periodically, its full capacity may not be recoverable.
 Typically, SLA batteries self-discharge 3% every month.
-We recommend you check and recharge every three months.
+We recommend you check and recharge every six months.
 SLA batteries should never be stored longer than six months without being recharged.
 Store the battery in a dry, cool place.
 Ideal storage temperature is 65-70 degrees Fahrenheit.

 Do I need to drain my Sealed Lead Acid battery to prevent memory effect?